Child Death

 OFSTED

-Concerns summary An OFSTED inspection of a children's home was deficient, failing to consider relevant safeguarding information and misinterpreting evidence.
+Concerns summary (AI summary) An OFSTED inspection of a children's home was deficient, failing to consider relevant safeguarding information and misinterpreting evidence.
 Lack of guidance for publishing reports in "exceptional circumstances" led to arbitrary decisions.